 - A mutlivitamin- while not completely proven through medical trials, has been recommended by many specialists.

-There are many advances that are occuring in this field, so get excited!
+There are many advances that are occurring in the field of psoriasis under toenail, so get excited!
 The outlook for psoriasis, while still dim is looking better and better every year.

 Treatments focus on managing symptoms with a rheumatologist.
 Individualized plans can included topical and intralesional creams and injections.
 You can combine these with systemic and combination oral medication therapies.